 The ideal city, achieved through the promotion of diversity, is shaped by its historical and cultural background and evolves with the times.
-As noted in the previous section, (4) Sendai: A City with Diverse History, Sendai has a long-standing tradition of respecting and incorporating diversity into city planning, along with a history of sustained initiatives built up over time.
+As noted in (4), Sendai has a long-standing tradition of respecting diversity and incorporating that into city planning, along with a history of sustained initiatives that have been built up over time.

-We will promote our "Sendai-inspired approach to diversity-driven community development" by respecting and building upon Sendai's historical and cultural heritage, as well as our city character to create a diverse and wellbalanced city that aligns with Sendai's identity.
+We will promote our "Sendai-inspired approach to diversity-driven community development" by respecting and building upon Sendai's historical and cultural heritage, as well as our city character\ to create a diverse and well-balanced city that aligns with Sendai's identity.